markohlebar/BIND/README.md

 - (instancetype)init {
     ...
     _binding = [BNDBinding new];
-    _binding.BIND = @"textLabel.text <- name";
+    _binding.BIND = @"name -> textLabel.text";
     ...
 }

 - (void)updateWithViewModel:(id)viewModel {
-    [_binding bindObject:self otherObject:viewModel];
+    [_binding bindLeft:viewModel withRight:self];
 }

 @end
 ```

 #### Initial value assignment ####
-Observe the symbol `<-` in the expression `textLabel.text <- name`.
+Observe the symbol `->` in the expression `name -> textLabel.text`.
-**BIND** syntax lets you configure the way that the initial assignment of the value at key path is executed.
+**BIND** syntax lets you configure the way that the binding is reflected on the bound objects values.
-Supported symbols are
+It offers three different direction configurations:
 ```
-  textLabel.text <- name /// name is initally assigned to textLabel.text
-  textLabel.text -> name /// textLabel.text is initally assigned to name
-  textLabel.text <> name /// no values are initially assigned
+  name -> textLabel.text /// changes on name reflect on textLabel.text, but not the other way around name <- textLabel.text /// changes on textLabel.text reflect on name, but not the other way around name <> textLabel.text /// changes on name reflect on textLabel.text and vice versa.
 ```

 #### Transformers ####